0xADE1A1DE/AssemblyLine/README.md

 1. `$ sudo make install` to install it
 1. `$ gcc -o executable your_program.c -lassemblyline` to compile a c program using assemblyline<br><br>

-### ldconfig Issue
-If you see below message at your first time using assemblyline:
-` error while loading shared libraries: libassemblyline.so.1: cannot open shared object file: No such file or directory`
-please run `$ sudo ldconfig` to update the shared library cache.

 ## Example

 ***note: refer to [/src/assemblyline.h](/src/assemblyline.h) or run `$ man libassemblyline` for more information***